 This led to him constantly signing himself with the name” Jesus of

-- Did you know St. Edmund’s decision to study theology was because his
+- Did you know St. Edmund’s decision to study theology was because of

-mother appeared to him in a vision advising him to do so
+His mother appeared to him in a vision, advising him to do so.

 Prayer to St. Edmund Rich